 - Certain autoimmune diseases

 If you still have your periods but they are less abundant, this may also be due to psychological stress.
-Indeed, this will have repercussions on the ovaries.
-This will cause ovarian insufficiency, which will result in a reduction of the abundant menstrual flow.
+Psychological stress has an impact on the ovaries.
+This causes ovarian insufficiency, which in turn reduces the abundant menstrual flow.

-If your cycle lasts sometimes 50 days, then 20 and that it repeats itself over several cycles, you suffer from irregular cycles.
+If your cycle sometimes lasts 50 days, then 20, and then repeats itself over several cycles, you're suffering from irregular cycles.
 Consult a gynecologist who will be able to point you in the right direction: irregular cycles can certainly be due to stress, but other factors can also come into play, such as PCOS or an ovarian cyst.

-If you never know when your period is coming, it can create a vicious cycle of not knowing when it's coming, which makes it even more irregular.
-If stress triggers your period and it comes too close together, it can lead to exhaustion, especially from iron loss.
+If you never know when your period will arrive, this can create a vicious circle of anxiety about not knowing when they're approaching, making them even more irregular.
+If stress triggers your periods and they come too close together, this can lead to exhaustion, particularly from iron loss.

-Don't hesitate to seek help if you are unsure!
-Only a doctor or health care professional can make a diagnosis.
+Don't hesitate to seek advice if in doubt!
+Only a doctor or healthcare professional can make a diagnosis.

-Studies have shown that anxiety can make menstruation more painful, and that women exposed to intense anxiety are twice as likely to suffer from dysmenorrhea.
-For many women, stress causes much more pain in the menstrual and proliferative phases.
+Studies have shown that anxiety can make periods more painful, and that women exposed to intense anxiety are twice as likely to suffer from dysmenorrhea.
+For many women, stress makes the menstrual and proliferative phases much more painful.

-The symptoms of PMS can also be accentuated: during a stressful period, it is common to have, for example, more menstrual cramps.
+PMS symptoms can also be accentuated: during a stressful period, for example, it's common to experience more severe menstrual cramps.

-Our tips for limiting the impact of stress on your period!
+Our tips for limiting the impact of stress on your periods !

-If your menstrual problems are related to a stressful situation, then you can look at this as good news: the problems are reversible!
-You can try to identify where this anxiety comes from by following these tips.
+If your menstrual troubles are linked to a stressful situation, then you can look on this as good news: the troubles are reversible!
+You can try to identify the source of your anxiety by following these tips.

-Regular physical activity allows you to relax, release endorphins and thus reduce your anxiety.
-It's up to you to find the sport that suits you, some practices are particularly effective in relaxing and finding a certain harmony between body and mind, such as yoga.
+Regular exercise helps you relax, release endorphins and reduce anxiety.
+It's up to you to find the sport that's right for you.
+Some practices, such as yoga, are particularly effective in helping you relax and rediscover a certain harmony between body and mind.

 Sleep at regular hours

-Sleeping at night at regular hours allows you to regulate your physical and emotional balance, whereas a tired body and mind is more likely to be stressed and affected by external elements.
-Favour a sleep duration of around 8 hours!
+Sleeping at night at regular hours helps to regulate physical and emotional balance, whereas a tired body and mind are more likely to be stressed and affected by external elements.
+Choose a sleep duration of around 8 hours!

 Alternative medicine: sophrology and homeopathy